STAGES OF HS

-Recurring lesions commonly affect these sensitive areas in women and men.3,8 Symptoms can start at any time between puberty and middle age—one study states the average age of onset is 21.5
+Recurring lesions commonly affect these sensitive areas in women and men.3,8 Symptoms can start at any time between puberty and middle age—with the average age of onset around 21.5

 “As you can imagine, this disease can make sitting uncomfortable when I have several large lesions around my inner thighs and buttocks.”